hpccsystems-solutions-lab/tlh-oss-terraform-azurerm-aks/README.md

 ### Azure CNI Max Pods

 To enable the customisation of the maximum number of pods per node when using the Azure CNI you can set the experimental flag `experimental = { azure_cni_max_pods = true }`.
 When this flag is set you can set `max_pods` to a value between `12` & `110`, if this flag isn't set attempting to set `max_pods` will be ignored.

-### Azure AD Workload Identity

-To enable the [Azure AD Workload Identity](https://learn.microsoft.com/en-us/azure/aks/workload-identity-overview) experiment you can set the experimental flag `experimental = { workload_identity = true }` if you've opted in to the public preview.
-This experiment doesn't change the core service identity implementation which is still Azure AD Pod Identity as the support for Azure AD Workload Identity is limited.
-It is possible to use a [sidecar](https://learn.microsoft.com/en-us/azure/aks/workload-identity-migrate-from-pod-identity) to migrate legacy workloads which haven't been updated to directly support Azure AD Workload Identity.

 ### Disable Log Analytics For Control Plane Logs (**DEPRECATED**)